wannesm/dtaidistance/docs/usage/dtw.rst

         [0.0, 1, 2, 0, 0, 0, 0, 0, 0],
         [0.0, 0, 1, 2, 1, 0, 0, 0, 0]])
     ds = dtw.distance_matrix_fast(series)

+The result is stored in a matrix representation.
+Since only the upper triangular matrix is required this representation more memory then necessary.
+This behaviour can be deactivated by setting the argument ``compact`` to true.
+The method will then return a 1-dimensional array with all results.
+This array represents the concatenation of all upper triangular rows.

 DTW between set of series, limited to block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^